 Claudia Wentworth is co-founder and CEO of Quick Mount PV, a solar roof mount manufacturer based in California.
 As CEO, Claudia leads the effort to create the guiding vision and strategic direction for the company.
 Claudia serves on numerous industry association boards and is a passionate advocate of consumer and professional education in the solar industry.
 She also serves as the company's lead ambassador to the solar industry and was recently named as of the “Top 10 Women in Solar Energy” by theenergycollective.com.
 Claudia has been active in the solar industry since 2000 and in the green building and construction industries for more than 20 years.
 Claudia co-founded Quick Mount PV in 2006, and is co-inventor on multiple utility patents on mounting technologies.

-Tom Werner serves as SunPower president and chief executive officer, and as chairman of the SunPower board of directors.
-Prior to joining the company, he held the position of chief executive officer of Silicon Light Machines, Inc., an optical solutions subsidiary of Cypress Semiconductor Corporation.
+Tom Werner serves as SunPower’s CEO and chairman of the SunPower board of directors.
+Prior to joining SunPower, he held the position of chief executive officer of Silicon Light Machines, Inc., an optical solutions subsidiary of Cypress Semiconductor Corporation.
 Previously, Werner was vice president and general manager of the Business Connectivity Group of 3Com Corp., a network solutions company, and has also held a number of executive management positions at Oak Industries, Inc., and General Electric Co.
-He currently serves as a board member of Cree, Inc., Silver Spring Networks, the Silicon Valley Leadership Group, and is a member of the Marquette University board of trustees.
+He currently serves as a board member of Cree, Inc., Silicon Valley Leadership Group, and is a member of the Marquette University board of trustees.
 Werner holds a bachelor's degree in industrial engineering from the University of Wisconsin, Madison, a bachelor's degree in electrical engineering from Marquette University and a master's degree in business administration from George Washington University.

 José Zambrano is President and CEO at Galt Energy, Mexico's leading residential and small commercial solar developer.
 In the four years since its founding, José has led Galt Energy to more than 1,000 residential and small commercial systems amounting to more than 5 MW of installations, of which 30% have been financed through its own fund.
 José is board member of the Energy Cluster for the state of Nuevo León and holds a B.S. in Civil Engineering from the University of Texas.